 - Stock plenty of batteries.
 Depending on the number of LEDs you use, you may find that the battery dies quickly.
 With a single regular coin cell battery, you won't want to leave your circuit on for long periods of time.
 Save the power for when you really want to make a statement!

 - Know the difference between series and parallel circuits.
 To maximize your sewn circuit experience, you need to know the difference between series and parallel circuits.
-You can explore these fundamental electronics principles in the LED Dance Glove: Get the Party Started with Your Own Interactive Light Show project, or in projects like Electric Play Dough Project 2: Rig Your Creations With Lots of Lights! and Potato Battery: How to Turn Produce into Veggie Power!.
+You can explore these fundamental electronics principles in the LED Dance Glove: Get the Party Started with Your Own Interactive Light Show project, or in projects like Electric Play Dough Project 2: Rig Your Creations With Lots of Lights! and How to Turn a Potato Into a Battery.

 - Take your time.
 Depending on the complexity of your circuit or number of LEDs, it will take a while to sew things in place.
 Remember, if using LilyPad LEDs (which I did), it is often recommended to sew through each hole three times.
 Take time to pull your stitches through firmly and securely and follow your diagram.